ctshibas/rest-api/README.md

-# rest-api
+# rest-api-tutorial
- creating rest api with mongodb, express and node.js
+ using mongodb, express and node.js to create small api